 - 2. From your unzipped adapter archive, copy the folder BMC Atrium Discovery and Dependency Mapping (found in the path Adapter\Reader\) to the location identified in the previous step.
-This folder includes at least ten XML files and a reader. config file.
+This folder includes at least ten XML files and a reader.config file.
 This completes configuration for the inventory reader. - 3.
 Create a folder to contain the adapter executable and its configuration file.
 Location is not critical; a suggested path is under C:\Program Files\Flexera Software.
-In your chosen location, create a folder such as ADDMAdapter. - 4.
-From the FnmpADDMStage \ folder within your unzipped archive, copy both FnmpADDMStage.exe and FnmpADDMSettings.xml to your newly created folder (such as C:\Program Files\Flexera Software \ADDMAdapter). - 5.
+In your chosen location, create a folder such as ADDMAdapter.

+- 4. From the FnmpADDMStage \ folder within your unzipped archive, copy both FnmpADDMStage.exe and FnmpADDMSettings.xml to your newly created folder (such as C:\Program Files\Flexera Software\ ADDMAdapter). - 5.
 Open your copy of FnmpADDMSettings.xml in a text editor of choice, and review the self-documenting comments within that file.
-Modify the following values as required (at the very minimum, correct the IP address of your BMC Discovery server): - Update values in the first element describing the downstream connection to the BMC Discovery server, including the IP address, the account name and password for access.
-Keep a record of the account name and password for registering with BMC Discovery (see Account Configuration on page 28).
-The default values are: <server protocol="http" address="10.200.20.138" username="exportuser" password="Pa\$\$w0rd" timeout="3600"/>

-Tip • If you do not wish to record the password in the plain text configuration file, you can use a script to retrieve the password from an encrypted store, and supply it as a command-line option when starting the FnmpADDMStage.exe tool.

-- Update the second element for the connection to the staging database.
-The default values are: <database connectionstring="Server=.;Database=ADDM\Staging;Trusted\Connection=yes;"/> - Update the third element to configure whether, and where, the executable should save XML files of the inventory collected from BMC Discovery.
-The default value stores any XML files below the location of the executable (but turns off storage anyway): <staging path="." method="stream"/> You may wish to redirect the path setting for easier access for human inspection. - Save your modified settings file. - Assuming that you do not wish to trigger the adapter manually every time it needs to run, start Windows Task Scheduler, and create a basic task to run the adapter.

-Important • It is critical that you schedule the adapter to run at times which cannot overlap with the inventory reader uploading the results to the compliance server.
+Modify the following values as required (at the very minimum, correct the IP address of your BMC Discovery server): - BMC has changed the permission required to access the XML API.
+You need to grant the new API access permission (api-access group), or update group permissions to include the api-access permission for users who require access to the XML web API.
+Existing integrations will fail if you do not add the permission. - Update values in the first element describing the downstream connection to the BMC Discovery server, including the IP address, the account name and password for access.
+Keep a record of the account name and password for registering with BMC Discovery (see Account Configuration).
+The default values are: <server protocol="http" address="10.200.20.138" username="exportuser" password="Pa\$\$w0rd" timeout="3600"/> - Tip: If you do not wish to record the password in the plain text configuration file, you can use a script to retrieve the password from an encrypted store, and supply it as a command-line option when starting the FnmpADDMStage.exe tool. - Update the second element for the connection to the staging database.
+The default values are: <database connection- string="Server=.;Database=ADDM_Staging;Trusted_Connection=yes;"/> - Update the third element to configure whether, and where, the executable should save XML files of the inventory collected from BMC Discovery.
+The default value stores any XML files below the location of the executable (but turns off storage anyway): <staging path="." method="stream"/> You may wish to redirect the path setting for easier access for human inspection. - Save your modified settings file. - 6.
+Assuming that you do not wish to trigger the adapter manually every time it needs to run, start Windows Task Scheduler, and create a basic task to run the adapter. - Important: It is critical that you schedule the adapter to run at times which cannot overlap with the inventory reader uploading the results to the compliance server.
 Check the schedule for the compliance reader on the central compliance server, and avoid this time slot.